Tyler O'Neill Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.4 K/9, the fourth-worst in MLB.
+- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks 27th in the league.

-- The Rockies' 5.31 team ERA ranks 24th across all league pitching staffs.
+- The Rockies have the 25th-ranked team ERA among all league pitching staffs (5.28).

-- The Rockies rank 16th in baseball in home runs surrendered (12 total, 1.1 per game).
+- Rockies pitchers combine to rank 19th in baseball in home runs given up (15 total, 1.3 per game).

-- Freeland (2-0) takes the mound for the Rockies to make his third start this season.
+- The Rockies are sending Urena (0-2) to the mound to make his third start of the season.

-- The left-hander last pitched on Thursday against the Washington Nationals, when he went 6 2/3 scoreless innings while giving up four hits.
+- In his last appearance on Saturday, the right-hander tossed 2 2/3 innings against the Washington Nationals, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.